rescribe-dev/rescribe/docs/docs/getting_started/downloads.md

 ## vscode extension

 Currently, the vscode extension is not deployed to the vscode extension store.
 However, it is hosted on the rescribe.dev domain.
 Download [here](https://vscode.rescribe.dev/rescribe-0.0.1.vsix) (version 0.0.1).

+## github app

+The GitHub app is available for download, but it is unverified and not listed on the marketplace.
+You can install it [here](https://github.com/apps/rescribe-github).